transifex/transifex-native-sandbox/README.md

  Note: You can share the experience with your localisation team: Translate in transifex, refresh the github webpage and see your translation live on the fly.

-# Care to share you feedback with us?
+# Please share you feedback with us?
 Please create an [issue](https://github.com/transifex/transifex-native-sandbox/issues/new)!
 We would love to here what you have to say!

 # FAQs
-You can fins the FAQs about Transifex Native in our [community](https://community.transifex.com/c/transifex-native/17)
+You can find the FAQs in our [community](https://community.transifex.com/c/transifex-native/17)

 # Other Resources
 [Transifex Native Documentation](https://docs.transifex.com/transifex-native-sdk-overview/introduction)